Introduction

 OrbitNote Features

 OrbitNote makes PDFs accessible and actionable.
 Learners can use OrbitNote to access its useful tools, such as text to speech, highlighting, adding notes, and vocabulary support with the PDF.
-Specifically, Orbitnote can assist you with your learning using PDFs:
+Specifically, Orbitnote can assist you with your learning using PDFs.
+To see a list of OrbitNote features, see the OrbitNote Quick Reference Guide.

 Getting Started with OrbitNote